What are the top reasons for divorce?

 There are many – perceived – reasons for divorce.
-Here I’ve listed the most common reasons that contribute to marital breakdown - why people get divorced.
-The list is based on my 24 years of experience as a couple counsellor.
-You can find further information on common causes of marital strife on my page: Relationship Problems.
+Here, I’ve listed the most common reasons that contribute to marital breakdown or why people get divorced.
+The list is based on my 24 years of experience as a couples counsellor.

-I’ve found that usually there’s a combination of factors that lead to a divorce.
-Your situation, however, will be different from everybody else’s.
-There'll be lots of personal and shared aspects involved in your own relationship.
+I’ve found that there’s usually a combination of factors that lead to a divorce.
+Your situation, however, will be personal to you and therefore different to everybody else’s.
+So, it shouldn’t matter to you what the top reasons for divorce really are.

 As a couple, you don’t live in a vacuum.
 You’re part of – and contribute to – everything and everyone around you.
 Changes in society, gender roles, community integration, values, beliefs and the law all have an impact.

-Stay here with me to find out what I think might have contributed to any of these facts, or could be the causes of divorce.
+Stay here with me to find out what I think might have contributed to any of these facts and what you personally might consider a valid reason for divorce.

-However, right now I’d rather you don’t fret about the cause too much.
+However, right now I’d rather you don’t fret about the cause too much – it might already be too late for that.
 You really need all your energy to deal with the changes ahead…

 All these factors contribute to, or detract from, your mental and emotional well-being – and that of your spouse and your children.